MukulKrSingh/MukulKrSingh.github.io/README.md

 3. **Experience**: Timeline of professional work history with achievements
 4. **Projects**: Showcase of key projects with descriptions and technologies
 5. **Skills**: Technical skills organized by category
-6. **Contact**: Interactive contact form with direct email integration
+6. **Contact**: Functional contact form with direct email delivery using FormSubmit

 ## 🛠️ Technical Implementation